rjuang/flstudio-arturia-keylab-mk2/README.md

 - Undo button will only undo at most one step.
 If pressed a second time, it will redo the step (cancelling the undo).
 The undo LED lights up if there is an action to Undo.
 It is off if the action is already undone.
 When OFF, pressing the UNDO button will act as a REDO.
+- Long pressing UNDO will clear the active channel's pattern.

 #### Transports Buttons
 - The transports buttons is fully implemented.